nguye340/Rekoda-CRUD-application/README.md

 ## Introduction 🚀

+The purpose of this web application in relation to our capstone project, Sentience, is to create a CRUD app to collect users' voice samples to train the Speech Emotion Recognition AI and improve its in-game accuracy, as well as promoting our game Sentience (now known as TIMEline).
-Greetings, we are Project 35, thrilled to showcase our Java project, Rakota.
-Today, we'll delve into the capstone project, Sentience, a Unity-based game centering on mental illness with a unique feature—Speech Emotion Recognition (SER) powered by Python and Psychit Learn library.
+Note: Sentience is a Unity-based game centering on mental illness with a unique feature—Speech Emotion Recognition (SER) powered by Python and Scikit Learn library)

 ## Key Features 🌟